minhcly95/riscv_machine/doc/uart.md

 ### Clock Generator
 The Clock generator produces a pulse periodically for the TX and RX.
-The period of the pulse is determined by the divisor constant in the CSR.
+The period of the pulse is determined by the divisor constant in the Register file.
 A bit on the UART I/O lasts for 16 such pulses.
 This means the baud rate is calculated as:
 ```